unite-cms/standard/README.md

 ### FieldTypes and CollectionTypes

-unitedCMS includes a basic set of FieldTypes (text field, email field, etc) and CollectionTypes (list, sorted list, media grid, etc) for handling common use cases.
+unite cms includes a basic set of FieldTypes (text field, email field, etc) and CollectionTypes (list, sorted list, media grid, etc) for handling common use cases.
 This core set will be extend over time.
 Furthermore, developers can provide their own types by creating a Symfony bundle that includes their types: